ilshat2/ilshat2/README.md

 I am a Python Backend Developer with over 3 years of experience working with big data and conducting scientific research.
 I am actively involved in Python development.

-* 🌍  I'm based in Busan
+* 🌍  I'm based in Omsk
 * ✉️  You can contact me at [ilshat26101993@list.ru](mailto:ilshat26101993@list.ru)

 ### Skills